A Guide to the Best 2022 Benefits for Veterans in Arkansas

 • Be the biological, legally adopted child, or spouse of an eligible Arkansas veteran

-• Be enrolled, or be accepted for admission to, an approved Arkansas public institution
+• Be enrolled or be accepted for admission to an approved Arkansas public institution

 • Provide required documentation as determined by the Arkansas Department of Higher Education in order to determine eligibility

-The MDS program cannot be used to cover the cost of books, auto permit, damages or accessories to dorm room, or utility bills.
-The institution will be reimbursed for covered charges after verification of full-time (12 or more credit hours) enrollment each semester.
-Eligibility is limited to eight semesters or the achievement of a degree, whichever occurs first.
-A spouse is no longer eligible if he or she remarries.
+The MDS program cannot be used to cover the cost of books, auto permits, damages to dorm rooms, or utility bills.
+The institution will be reimbursed for covered charges after full-time (12 or more credit hours) enrollment verification each semester.

 Continuing eligibility requirements: